 Many people expect instant results when they first start taking CBD oil.
 But that’s more the exception than the rule.
-The lack of immediate results can lead some to quickly give up on CBD oil and declare that it doesn’t work for them.
+The lack of immediate results can lead some to quickly give up and declare that CBD oil doesn’t work for them.

 A better approach is to have realistic expectations when starting out.
-For many, results are not achieved for several weeks.
-Perserverance is key.
-And so is an understanding of the different variables at play that can determine both short-term and long-term effectiveness for you.
+For many, tangible results from CBD aren’t achieved for several weeks.
+Patience and perseverance are important.
+So is an understanding of the different variables at play that can determine both short-term and long-term effectiveness for you.

-The purpose of this article is to present 5 potential reasons why CBD isn’t working for you, or may have stopped working, and suggest what you can do to increase your chances of achieving your goal.
+The purpose of this article is to present 5 potential reasons why CBD isn’t working for you, or may have stopped working, and suggest what you can do to increase your chances of achieving your wellness goals.

-Taking too much CBD or too little CBD is the #1 reason that hinders effectiveness for beginners.
+Taking too much CBD or too little CBD is the #1 mistake made by beginners.
 Unlike aspirin where a standard dose of 2 tablets will be effective for the majority of people, the “right” dose of CBD is highly individualized.
-Type and severity of condition, weight and body chemistry are just a few of the variables that make the “right” dose different for each person.
+Type and severity of condition, body weight and body chemistry are just a few of the variables that make the optimal dose different for each person.

 Approximately 15-20% of people are genetically disposed to their body producing higher levels of natural endocannabinoids.
 This is generally a good thing for the overall well-being of those people.
 But the higher level of natural endocannabinoids can mean that they’ll get less benefit from taking CBD oil as a supplement.

 After you’ve been taking CBD for awhile, it’s natural to expect that a tolerance will build up over time.
 You may find that you have to take a higher dose to achieve the same results you got from lower doses previously.
-But at some point the effectiveness may plateau or higher doses become cost prohibitive.
+At some point, you may notice that you are no longer getting results by increasing the dosage.

-At that point, you may want to consider taking a “break” from CBD to allow your endocannabinoid receptors to reset.
-After a couple of weeks, you can resume taking CBD and hopefully you’ll achieve your desired results again at a lower dosage than what you had built up to.
+When that occurs, you may want to consider taking a “tolerance break” from CBD to allow your endocannabinoid receptors to reset.
+After a couple of weeks, you can resume taking CBD and hopefully you’ll achieve your desired results again at a lower dosage than what you had previously built up to.

-But you can improve your chances of success by doing your research, being patient and understanding that it’s a process that will require some experimentation on your part.
-If you have any questions, please join us in the CBD Oil Users Group on Facebook where you can share experiences and ask questions of other CBD oil users.
+You can improve your chances of success by doing your research, being patient and understanding that some experimentation is needed.
+If you have any questions, please join us in the CBD Oil Users Group on Facebook where you can ask questions and share experiences with others.